Quality Improvement Resources

 Having a cause for concern RSPRT status does not mean that the PICU will be identified as a potential outlier in the formal outlier analysis which is based on standardised mortality ratios.
 Should a unit be identified as a potential positive or negative statistical outlier for risk-adjusted in-PICU mortality, the PICANet Outlier Policy will be followed.

-National Clinical Audit Benchmarking Program (NCAB), England PICANet’s key metrics are reported to the Care Quality Commission (CQC) annually to inform inspection planning of NHS and private hospitals in England and are publically available on the NCAB portal along with each provider’s performance the previous year, the national average and, where applicable, national standard.
+National Clinical Audit Benchmarking Program (NCAB), England PICANet’s key metrics are reported to the Care Quality Commission (CQC) annually to inform inspection planning of NHS and private hospitals in England and are publicly available on the NCAB portal along with each provider’s performance the previous year, the national average and, where applicable, national standard.

-PICANet data
+PICANet Data

 PICANet Data Dashboard